Winning The Battle In Your Mind

 Christ's word is your shelter to run to when you're stressed and overwhelmed on the rainy days of life.
 Seek refuge in Him and the words He gave us when worry shows up at your door.

-Save decades of time by learning where true love, peace, and acceptance come from early in life.
-Choose the truth of God's word over the lies of unrealistic anxious, and worrisome thoughts.
+Save decades by learning where true love, peace, and acceptance come from early in life.
+Choose the truth of God's word over the lies of unrealistic, anxious, and worrisome thoughts.
+Know where your identity comes from, Christ, not the world.

 Anxiety in a man’s heart weighs him down, but a good word makes him glad.